elastic/tedi/tedi/README.md

 ---------
 Be strict about proceeding with each stage of the build.
 For example, some systems silently continue after rendering null values to a template.
-That's an error and it should not be buried.
+That's an error.
 Tedi should halt abruptly and loudly!

 Glossary
 ========